 Making it work

-In every large company, it is a challenge to create collaboration between internal teams – especially in the product, marketing, sales and engineering teams.
+In every large company, it is a challenge to create collaboration between internal teams – especially in the product, marketing, sales, and engineering teams.
 There will always be some misunderstanding.
-However a good solution is to centralize all workloads and standardize success metrics of all project objectives – creating a workflow collaboration.
+However, a good solution is to centralize all workloads and standardize the success metrics of all project objectives – creating a workflow collaboration.

-Interaction between the product team and the sales team – can result not always with conflict of interest – but with a mutual collaboration toward a common strategic-level goal.
+Interaction between the product team and the sales team – can result not always with a conflict of interest – but in a mutual collaboration toward a common strategic-level goal.